Skip to content

 This step integrates Venafi Control Plane with PagerDuty.
 To set up the integration, use the integration key created in the previous step.

-from the response and store it as a variable in the GraphQL client callednotificationRouterIntegrationID
+2. Copy the id from the response and store it as a variable in the GraphQL client called integrationId.

 In this step, you'll define the rules that must be met for a notification to be sent and specify which integration should receive the notifications.

-Routing configuration uses CEL expressions.
+Routing configuration may use CEL expressions to refine event filtering.
 The sections below outline the available data for building CEL expressions and provide several examples to help you get started.

 Best Practice